runner.py switches

 • --verbose-provider-boot flag to boot metric providers gradually

-• There will be a 10 second sleep for two seconds after each provider boot
+• There will be a 10 second sleep after each provider boot

 • RAPL metric providers will be prioritized to start first, if enabled